tmobile/magentaA11y/_checklist-native/menu.md

 ### Developer notes

 - A menu is a container for a list of items
-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+- Use native app menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
 - Options to close the menu for the screen reader user:
   - An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item
   - A close button